mark2devel/mark2/README.md

     $ mark2 start /path/to/server

 If you're already in the right directory, you can omit the last parameter.

-Similarly, you can stop a server with:

-    $ mark2 kill /path/to/server

 If mark2 doesn't notice your server jarfile because it's got an unrecognized name,